mikesoylu/ai.vim/README.md

 # 🤖 ai.vim

-A minimalist Neovim plugin for generating and editing text using OpenAI and GPT.
+A minimalist Neovim plugin for generating and editing text ChatGPT.

 ## Features